-2.43.1.12 Whisk ― The fibrous roots of a grain bearing plant, such as rice plant, used in manufacture of certain types of brushes.
+2.43.1.12 Whisk — The fibrous roots of a grain bearing plant, such as rice plant, used in manufacture of certain types of brushes.
 Also known as ‘French whisk’.

-2.43.2 Filling Materials of Animal Origin ― Hairs of many animals (pig, boar, horse, cow, squirrel, hog, goat, etc.) from various parts are used as filling materials for brushes.
+2.43.2 Filling Materials of Animal Origin — Hairs of many animals (pig, boar, horse, cow, squirrel, hog, goat, etc) from various parts are used as filling materials for brushes.

-2.43.2.1 Bristles ― The natural wiry, stiff and erect hairs obtained from the back and neck of pigs, hogs and wild boars, with the flag-end intact, tapering in section and widest at the root.
+2.43.2.1 Bristles — The natural wiry, stiff and erect hairs obtained from the back and neck of pigs, hogs and wild boars, with the flag-end intact, tapering in section and widest at the root.
 These bristles are called Chinese, Tibetan, Polish, French, Darjeeling, etc, depending on the country of origin.